theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector-(beta)/pbi-script.md

 old_url:
 ---

+### Setup

-Along with the *Power BI Connector (beta)* destination in Xtract Universal comes a Power Query M-script *loading_script.pq*.
-This script can be found in a folder named *powerbi* inside the installation directory of Xtract Universal.<br>
+Along with the *Power BI Connector (beta)* destination in Xtract Universal comes a text file named *loading_script* which contains a Power Query M-script.
+This script can be found in the *powerbi* folder inside the installation directory of Xtract Universal. <br>

-**Attention:** The M-script and the custom connector are *not* related to each other.
+**Attention:** The M-script and the custom connector are *not* related.
 You either use the script or the connector.

-### How to use the XU M-script
+### How to use the M-script in Power BI

 1. Create a Power BI report using a *Blank Query* as data source.
 2. Open the *Advanced Editor*
 3. Open the Xtract Universal *loading_script.pq* in any text editor and copy the complete content into the *Advanced Editor* window.
-4. Change the values for *ExtractionName* and the *ServerURL* to match the names of your Xtract Universal server and extraction.
+4. Change the values for *ExtractionName* and the *ServerURL* to match the names of your Xtract Universal server and extraction. *Attention*: Only use extractions that write to the *Power BI Connector* destination.
 5. Close the *Advanced Editor* and *Close & Apply* your changes.

 ![M-Script](/img/content/XU_PowerQueryScript.png){:class="img-responsive"}